dmontaner/gcp_cloud_function_template/README.md

 # GCP Cloud Function Template

-Simple "multipage" template for quick deployment of GCP Cloud Functions.
+Simple template for quick deployment of GCP Cloud Functions.

+(There is a multipage version commented)

 ## Usage